liborty/rstats/README.md

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*

 In contrast, analyses based on the true geometric median (`gm`) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
-They are computed here by methods `gmedian` and its weighted version `wgmedian`, in traits `vecvec` and `vecvecg` respectively.
+They are computed here by methods `gmedian` and its parallel version `par_gmedian` in trait `VecVec` and a weighted version `wgmedian`, in trait `VecVecg`.

 ## Additional Documentation